denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 contemporary computing devices such as laptops, servers, and mobile phones.
-It is one thing, for example, to maintain that "the medium is the message," and quite another to ask how different modalities like sound, image, and video are encoded on the level of the operating system (Chapter 4).
-Similarly, the difference between binary and plain-text formats can be best explored by peeking "under the hood" of an Adobe Acrobat file, as I do in Chapter 3.
+It is one thing, for example, to maintain that "the medium is the message," and quite another to ask how different modalities like sound, image, and video are encoded at the level of the operating system (Chapter 4).
+Similarly, the difference between binary and plain text formats can be best explored by peeking "under the hood" of an Adobe Acrobat file, as I do in Chapter 3.

-Although not required for the understanding of the book, I would like to include a supplementary technical appendix that expands on the theoretical insight from each chapter with "experiments" that can be done in the command line (a textual human-computer interface built into most operating systems).
+Although not required for an understanding of the book, I would like to include a supplementary technical appendix that expands on the theoretical insight from each chapter with "experiments" that can be done in the command line (a textual human--computer interface built into most operating systems).
 These exercises could exist on paper (as a written appendix) or as a complementary website.
 Training in computational methods often begins with packaged tools that obscure the underlying complexity of the method.
 For example, while writing a relatively complex piece of code, a journalist in my class once confessed to being confused about the relationship between files and folders.
 "Plain Text" is a book about files and folders: it is about textuality as encoded in specific ways on machines that have a shared engineering pedigree.
-The hidden (but very much intended) side-effect of "Plain Text" is a measure of theoretical familiarity with Unix-based operating systems.
+The hidden (but very much intended) side effect of "Plain Text" is a measure of theoretical familiarity with Unix-based operating systems.
 Sophisticated understanding of the political issues around computation, be they "open access," "freedom of information," or "online privacy," begin at that system level.
-The book's technical appendix, although not required for the understanding of the argument of the book, could help build a practical foundation for the ideas advanced within.
+The book's technical appendix, although not required for an understanding of the argument of the book, could help build a practical foundation for the ideas advanced within.

-In addition, the manuscript contains 15-20 tables and illustrations.
+In addition, the manuscript contains 15--20 tables and illustrations.
 I have received a modest subvention to offset any costs associated with publishing and preparation of the manuscript.